 Determining income taxes on Social Security benefits is complicated.
 Because my purpose here is to give you an overview, I will provide a slightly simplified version.
 If you are interested in the details, I suggest contacting your tax advisor or reviewing IRS Publication 915 available on the IRS web site.

-The first step in determining how much of your Social Security benefits will be subject to tax is to calculate the total of all of your taxable income (e.g., distributions from traditional IRAs and 401ks, taxable interest, dividends and capital gains, and any wages and pension income).
+The first step in determining how much of your Social Security benefits will be subject to tax is to calculate the total of all of your taxable income (e.g., distributions from traditional IRAs and 401ks, taxable A charge for borrowing money, most often based on a percentage of the amount owed., dividends and capital gains, and any wages and pension income).
 In the calculation that determines how much of your benefits are subject to income taxes, you add 50% of your social security benefits to your total taxable income.
 I will call this total the Test Sum.

 The table below shows what portion of your 2018 social security benefits would be subject to tax based on the value of the Test Sum

 |Test Sum||Portion of SS benefits subject to tax|